-If you own a restaurant, cafe, diner, pub or any sort of eatery, you are perfectly poised to capitalize on the power of SMS mobile marketing!
+If you own a restaurant, cafe, diner, pub or any sort of eatery, you are perfectly poised to capitalize on the power of SMS marketing!

 Here are 4 reasons why your restaurant, cafe, or diner should be using SMS mobile marketing as a customer retention strategy…

-1. Leverage the power of your existing customer base
+SMS Marketing allows you to leverage the power of your existing customer base

 One of the biggest mistakes made by business owners is not fully capitalizing on the financial potential in their current customer base.